 I enjoyed this ride, it was quite challenging due to the rocks, and quite fun with some decent descents.
 The road eventually becomes surfaced again and passes through many kilometres of wind farm.
 I appreciate these swooshing giants, the clean energy and the engineering, it’s no mean feat, they are massive, and have to withstand the exceptionally high winds of the area.

-On hitting the highway, I make my way towards the village of Facinas, bypassing the village, keeping to a well-maintained gravel walking path, with the village to my right.
+On hitting the highway, I make my way towards the village of Facinas, but by-passed the village on a well-maintained walking path, with the village to my right.
 This path, on this Sunday night was popular, people out for a stroll, I started to ask people if they knew of any camping, alas there was no official sites around.

 The path passes by a large recreational area, which has a café on it, I took a look, it would have been ideal to set-up camp, but it was forbidden, and too early to stealthily set-up.

 I kept going, a German guy told me the lake was only half an hour away, I didn’t think I’d get to the lake before sun-down.
 And knew, by experience, when someone says half an hour they mean much much more!
 But I went for it.

 It was hell of a push up a steeply ascending gravel road, around one mountain, then dropping down towards the reservoir.

 I was dismayed to see that there was barbed wire all the way around the lake, and no way through.
 I remembered Tom Phillips, a guy that rode the Altravesur in February, saying if you want to camp at the lake you have to take a different route.
 I didn’t think it was this lake, I thought it was the next lake, but anyway, I was totally shot-away by now, and needed to rest.